Wisconsin Labor Laws

 What are Wisconsin Overtime Laws?

-What are Overtime Exceptions and Exemptions in Wisconsin?
+What are Overtime Exemptions in Wisconsin?

-• Agricultural workers
+• Agricultural employees

-What are Wisconsin Time Off/Break Laws?
+What are Wisconsin Break Laws?

-In Wisconsin, there are no specific laws that mandate employers to give their workers meal breaks or rest periods while they are working.
-But if an employer decides to provide such breaks as a perk, they need to abide by a few rules.
-Namely, any rest period that lasts for up to 30 minutes must be paid, and it should be considered as work time.
+However, if an employee decides to provide such break, they need to abide by a few federal guidelines.
+Any rest period that lasts between five to 20 minutes must be paid, and it should be considered as work time.
 As for meal periods, they need to last longer than half an hour in order for them to be unpaid.
-Additionally, during the meal break, the employee must be allowed to leave the company premises and be free from any work obligations.

 What are the Exceptions to Break Law in Wisconsin?